 - 1 We summarise the main findings from our audit of your 2021-22 accounts in this report. - We have already discussed these issues with the Director of Function (Resources) -Section 151 Officer and his team. - Auditors can never give complete assurance that accounts are correctly stated.
 Instead, we work to a level of 'materiality'.
-This level of materiality is set to try to identify and correct misstatements that might otherwise cause a user of the accounts into being misled. - 4 We set this level at £2.845 million for this year's audit. - There are some areas of the accounts that may be of more importance to the reader, and we have set a lower materiality level for these, as follows: - Senior officer remuneration £1,000 - Related party transactions (for individuals) £10,000 - We have now substantially completed this year's audit subject to a final review of the amendments made to the accounts.
-Should any issues arise in this review, we will provide a verbal update at the Committee. - In our professional view, we have complied with the ethical standards that apply to our work; remain independent of yourselves; and our objectivity has not been compromised in any way.
+This level of materiality is set to try to identify and correct misstatements that might otherwise cause a user of the accounts into being misled. - 4 We set this level at £2.845 million for this year's audit. - There are some areas of the accounts that may be of more importance to the reader, and we have set a lower materiality level for these, as follows: - Senior officer remuneration £1,000 - Related party transactions (for individuals) £10,000 - We have now completed this year's audit. - In our professional view, we have complied with the ethical standards that apply to our work; remain independent of yourselves; and our objectivity has not been compromised in any way.
 We have previously notified you of a potential threat to auditor independence and objectivity arising from the Audit Manager who has a close friend employed by Isle of Anglesey County Council and confirm that the planned safeguards set out in our Audit Plan have operated as intended.